Xanonymous-GitHub/ast-diff-test-examples/README.md

 ## Modification Categories

-Given an original Java file, we categorize code modifications into four primary types:
+Given an original Java file (`ParallelFibonacci.java`), we categorize code modifications into four primary types:

 - **INSERT:** This represents the addition of new code elements (e.g., adding new methods, classes, or statements) to the original file.
 - **UPDATE:** This involves modifying existing code elements (e.g., changing method names, or updating variable types) in the original file.